Vehicles and Parking

 Faculty and Staff

 There is no fee for faculty and staff to park on campus.
-Faculty and staff must report to the Office of Campus Safety and Security to complete a vehicle registration card and be issued a parking permit.
+Faculty and staff must report to the Office of Campus Safety and Security to complete a vehicle registration form and be issued a parking permit.
 Faculty and staff must present a valid driver’s license, vehicle registration, and insurance card when registering their vehicles on campus.

 - Completed vehicle registration card